 Pealim Dictionary and Verb Conjugator

-This is another free resource, one I just discovered recently when trying to figure out how to conjugate a verb.
+Pealim (which means “verbs”) is another free Hebrew learning resource, one I discovered when trying to figure out how to conjugate a verb.

 I found by accident that it has quite a good dictionary, too!